german9304/personal_site/content/blog/javascriptfunctions/index.md

 description: 'In this blog I will write about arrow and Functions in js.'
 ---

 **Functions** in javascript are an important block of scope in the language.
 They are fundamental to create reausable code and declare private pieces of code.
+Javascript functions are also objects, they can be assigned properties and methods, and also if they become a property from an object the **this** becomes the context of the function.

 There are two types of functions: